-|Our Windows version||Windows 11|
+|Our Windows version||Windows 10|

 |How long we tested||2 weeks|

-|Number of tested tools||19|
+|Number of tested tools||15|

 Start the app up and choose a disk that will be used to search for lost files

-Choose the data you want to undelete and click the Recover button again
+After selecting the files you want to restore, click the Recover button again

 Install quality antivirus/antimalware software.
 Viruses and malware can wreak havoc on your computer and storage media and could lead to some serious loss of data.
 To prevent that, it’s always a good idea to install quality antivirus and antimalware software to counteract any malicious programs trying to infiltrate your machine.